An ultimate 13 of rugby league players born in Hull, featuring FC and KR stars aplenty

 Dean Hadley in action for Hull KR in 2024

 Hadley is another who has donned a shirt in both sides of his home city, coming through the ranks at FC and making a senior debut in April 2013 having already featured on dual-registration for York that season.
-Skip forward 11 years, and he’s now with KR, surpassing the milestone of 200 club career appearances earlier this season.
+Skip forward 12 years, and he’s now with KR, surpassing the milestone of 200 club career appearances last season.

-The 31-year-old – who picked up a Challenge Cup winners’ medal during his time with the Airlie Birds – made the switch across the city in July 2019, and has remained at Craven Park ever since.
-He appeared in the Robins’ Challenge Cup final defeat last August and has now made more appearances for them (91) than he managed for FC (87).
+The 32-year-old – who picked up a Challenge Cup winners’ medal during his time with the Airlie Birds – made the switch across the city in July 2019, and has remained at Craven Park ever since.
+He has now comfortably made more appearances for KR (111) than he managed for FC (87), featuring in both a Challenge Cup final and a Super League Grand Final.

 12. Jordan Lane (Hull FC)